neerajsingh0101/admin_data/README.markdown

 * Diagnostic test lists all the columns which are foreign keys but index is not defined on them.

+* Plugin does not assume that all the tables have primary key as 'id'.
+It respects the primary_key set in the model.

 ## Requirements

 * Rails project must be using Rails 2.2 or higher.